KROIA/StockMarket/README.md

 ---
 ## Features
-- Adds a banking system to the game for money and items.
+- Adds a realistic trading system to the game
+  - Custom trading pairs can be defined
+  - A list of preconfigured trading pairs are ready to be activated to avoid long parameter tweaking.
+  - Players have real impact on the price movement.

-- Adds new [blocks](#blocks) to interact with the market or bank account.
+- Adds new [blocks](#blocks) to interact with the market.
 - Implementation of a [matching engine](#matching-engine) inspired by the real market.
 - Configurable [bot](#stock-market-bot) which provides the market with liquidity and volatility